HITECHCRIME/HC_SG268_Devour/README.md

 ```
 keep it airtight in the body bags
 your feed for the mice of the mind
-only thing makes it right
+only thing that makes it right
 wrap it up in conccussions
 eating bite after bite
-memory vanished
+memory is chunks like it's vanished
-into oblivion

 ```